X-tee User Guide

-This document is based on X-Road version 6 software, guidelines of the administration system of state information system (RIHA), and regulation No. 78 of 24/04/2008 of the Government of the Republic, Exchange Layer of Information Systems (in Estonian, English unofficial translation).
-The aim of the document is to explain to the members how to affiliate with X-Road version 6 and hot to use it.
+This document is based on X-Road version 6 software, guidelines of the administration system of state information system (RIHA), and regulation No. 78 of 24/04/2008 of the Government of the Republic, Exchange Layer of Information Systems (in Estonian, English unofficial and slightly outdated translation).
+The aim of the document is to explain to the members how to affiliate with X-Road version 6 and how to use it.

 In addition to the X-Road software, RIHA is used to manage X-Road.
 This means that to use X-Road, information on the X-Road member, the X-Road subsystem, data store providing the dataservice, and the dataservice must be entered into RIHA.